 list-checkRow Component Rules

-• After the BOM is generated in the Primary Datasource, but
+• After the BOM is generated using the Primary Data Source, but

 • Before the BOM is displayed on-screen.
 This is different to the client-side rules (Property Mapping Rules), which only run per-source, after the BOM is displayed on-screen.